Joshua-Ludolf/FSA-benchmarking-Reproduction-Research/README.md

 ### Notebooks and Files

-**experiment.ipynb**
+**Team Project - Setting up experiment - Joshua Ludolf, Yesmin Hernandez-Reyna, Matthew Trevino.ipynb**
 This notebook details the entire process of running the algorithms on Chameleon, including launching nodes.
 Currently, we only run two clusters of Perseus since Trovi has only 1GB of memory, which we cannot exceed.
-For access to all 25 clusters, please contact me at xikang@uchicago.edu, and I will share the repository or you can download the dataset on https://tianchi.aliyun.com/dataset/144479, then run it locally by my scripts.
+For access to all 25 clusters, please contact at xikang@uchicago.edu, and he will share the repository or you can download the dataset on https://tianchi.aliyun.com/dataset/144479, then run it locally by his & our scripts.

-**results_parser.ipynb**
+**Team Project - Result Parser - Joshua Ludolf, Yesmin Hernandez, Matthew Trevino.ipynb**
 This notebook shows the results from all the machine learning algorithms and provides analysis.

-**FSA-benchmark Final Report**
+**REPRODUCTION_RESEARCH__FSA_BENCHMARK___Joshua_Ludolf__Yesmin_Reyna_Hernandez__Matthew_Trevino.pdf**
-This report offers a comprehensive introduction to all the steps involved in the project.
+This report offers a comprehensive data collected from this research.

 ### Directory Structure